muratk3n/thirdwave/en/2021/03/private-government.md

 kinds of authority bosses should and shouldn’t have over their workers....

+One issue.. continued to bother Paine near the end of his
+life: widespread poverty...

 [Thinker T. Paine] shows enormous faith in free markets and does not display a trace of the anti-capitalist class conflict that characterized nineteenth-century politics.
 [Why?]
 The answer is that